thehighvaluemen/thehighvaluemen.com/content/hygiene.md

 1. Understand the problem
 2. Plan a solution
-3. Execute on that solution
+3. Execute that solution

 If this doesn't work, you didn't understand the problem, your plan is bad or, obviously, you didn't execute correctly.
-Go back and fix whatever failed.
+Go back, find what failed and fix it.

 ### Understanding the problem: why do spaces get dirty?